unimelbmdap/doiget-tdm/docs/concepts.rst

 When there is an acquisition request for the full-text of an item (e.g., via ``doiget acquire ${DOI}``), the member ID from the metadata is used to identify a *handler* that is tasked with acquiring the full-text for the item.
 Each handler has three primary responsibilities:

-#.
-Configuration, initialisation, and maintaining state across full-text requests.
-This can include tasks like reading a publisher-specific API key or passphrase, making a connection with a local database containing a full-text corpus, and keeping track of request timings to comply with rate limits.
+#. **Configuration, initialisation, and maintaining state across full-text requests.** This can include tasks like reading a publisher-specific API key or passphrase, making a connection with a local database containing a full-text corpus, and keeping track of request timings to comply with rate limits.
-#.
-Constructing a list of full-text sources.
-With access to the CrossRef metadata, the handler is responsible for generating a list of full-text sources (e.g., HTTP URLs, sFTP URLs, local file paths, etc.), each with an identified format (e.g., XML, PDF, etc.).
+#. **Constructing a list of full-text sources.** With access to the CrossRef metadata, the handler is responsible for generating a list of full-text sources (e.g., HTTP URLs, sFTP URLs, local file paths, etc.), each with an identified format (e.g., XML, PDF, etc.).
-#.
-Acquiring the full-text content.
-This could involve performing a web request, or reading from a local zip file, or downloading from an sFTP server, etc.
+#. **Acquiring the full-text content.** This could involve performing a web request, or reading from a local zip file, or downloading from an sFTP server, etc. It also involves validating the received content to ensure that it is indeed in the requested format and is indeed the full-text and not an abstract or excerpt.

-Because that there are few publishers from whom full-text content can be obtained *without* the use of a handler specific to the publisher, ``doiget`` only supports acquiring full-text content from supported publishers.
+Because there are not many publishers from whom full-text content can be obtained *without* the use of a handler specific to the publisher, ``doiget`` only supports acquiring full-text content from supported publishers.
 Functionality can be restored for unsupported publishers by :ref:`defining_a_new_publisher`.